 The only shortcomings I found with Keeper were a lack of dark web monitoring and VPN, which would take high-end security to another level.
 While dark web monitoring is available, you have to pay extra, which is not the case with some of Keeper’s competitors.
 I also found that while Keeper’s autofill gets the job done, it’s not quite as smooth as some competitors, as it requires a few extra clicks.

-That said, these flaws are more of the missing cherries on top of an already-packed sundae.
+That said, these flaws may not be dealbreakers for some.
 Keeper still stands out in a crowded marketplace for offering great value at a competitive price.

 Who is Keeper best for?